 selves spiritually, Mark and I traveled with our branch to the temple in May 2009.
-As we prepared for the trip, we saw firsthand the destructive hand of the adversary as well as the

-The missionary lessons helped our family feel uplifted and inspired.
-Little did we know how much we would need that comfort in the coming months. strengthening and uplifting love of our Heavenly Father.
-I got extremely sick the day before we were scheduled to leave for the temple.
-Some members had unexpected immigration problems, while others had trouble obtaining passports.
-Our friends who introduced my family to the gospel, the Espinosas, lost their jobs the week we were scheduled to attend the temple.
-Even worse, a member of our branch presidency who was scheduled to attend the temple for the first time lost his father to a sudden illness three days before our trip.
-But in the end the Lord strengthened each of us and made it possible for 42 members of the branch to attend the temple.
-Sixteen of us attended for the first time.
+As we prepared for the trip, we saw firsthand the destructive hand of the adversary as well as the scheduled to attend the temple for the first time lost his father to a sudden illness three days had expressed her desire to be before our trip.
+But in the end baptized.
+I then witnessed the the Lord strengthened each fulfillment of that desire as a of us and made it possible for friend was baptized for and in 42 members of the branch to behalf of Monina.